User-Submitted Events for WordPress

 They can, as long as they’re logged in when submitting events.
 Community Events provides a page where registered users can view and edit all of their submitted events in one place.

 Yes!
-Events Calendar Pro comes with premium features to create recurring events and custom event fields, which are both added to the Community Events submission form.
+Events Calendar Pro comes with premium features to create recurring events and series, which are both added to the Community Events submission form.
 Without Pro, users will be limited to submitting single events with the standard event fields.

 That said, Events Calendar Pro is not required to use Community Events.